nzmm/invoiceitx/README.md

 InvoiceIt
 =========

-Send fancy receipts for vend sales.
+Create and send snazzy invoices for Vend sales.
 Tested to work on both Windows and Ubuntu Linux.
 You need a Vend account for this software to be of any use.

 Installation